What is Django?

 If you’re looking towards Django, there is also a one-click installer.
 All you have to do is let it know what you want your app named and where the files are to go.
 The rest is automated, so there’s no fiddling about with configurations for Apache or anything else.

 - Free beginner plan available

 - Complex custom SSL handling

-The tagline that reads “The Developer Cloud” should tell you all you need to know about the possibilities of Django hosting here.
-What you might not realize is that prices at Digital ocean are highly competitive.
+Digital Ocean's tagline that reads “The Developer Cloud” should tell you all you need to know about the possibilities of Django hosting here.
+What you might not realize is that prices at Digital Ocean are highly competitive.

 Aside from the relatively low cost of entry, Cloud technology means that your billing will be highly precise and you only pay for what you need to use – nothing else.
 The biggest obstacle to Django hosting on Digital Ocean is that it might not be suitable for everyone.

 Unlike a host such as PythonAnywhere, Digital Ocean needs you to set up the environment that you need to use.
 Further, since it’s so highly configurable, you need to not only know what you need but also how to fit all the moving pieces together.

 This means that some time and effort will be spent on managing your environment instead of purely building your apps here.
 On one hand that makes it much more cost effective for deployment.
 On the other, it can be a challenge for beginners.

 Seriously, if you don’t know what you’re doing, Digital Ocean can be a major challenge.
 If you do, the sky’s the limit – and I mean that quite literally.